1. The result is all in the preparation

 Rewinding a number of years when I used to be another time rich hobbyist who enjoyed hand polishing my car every few months, I wasted a full day to achieve not even half the results I hoped for.
 Believing you can achieve a show finish by hand polishing is a huge misconception as well as the number one shoulder and elbow workout no gym equipment can match.

 Machine polishing allows the speed and consistency which your arms can’t physically achieve.
-With a machine polisher you’re able to correct paint with deeper scratches more efficiently and finish down finer when the right machine is coupled with the right pads and polish.
+With a machine polisher, you’re able to correct paint with deeper scratches more efficiently and finish down finer when the right machine is coupled with the right pads and polish.

 Never picked up a polisher before?
 No worries, with the technological advancements in dual action polishers, they are safe to use without worrying about damaging the paint such as burning the clear coat.
 The only real way of harming your car is if you drop the machine on it.

 The initial learning curve will be tremendously steep which I won’t lie.
 There are different paint systems by different manufacturers which makes the paint often described as “soft”, “hard” or “sticky”.
 Various choices of pads and abrasive compounds will produce different levels of correction.
-Arm pressure and movement dictates how effective your results will be in working the product, and even what towels are best to remove polish after you’re done correcting.
+Arm pressure and movement dictate how effective your results will be in working the product, and even what towels are best to remove polish after you’re done correcting.

 Sounds exciting to see immediate and gratifying results?
 Then you’re probably looking into a very addictive hobby which can be tremendously rewarding.